noefp/ppatens_db/README.md

 # PpGmlDB
-Physcomitrella patens gene model lookup database
+Physcomitrium patens gene model lookup database

 #Setup
 To run this application you have to add a file named pp_paths.php.